Five Days to Reconnect, Realise, Relearn, Redesign and Reimagine.

 The Social Venture Challenge provides a pathway to action for socially responsible young leaders who want to create change in their communities.
 Winning projects from across the continent address a wide range of social issues that Scholars have observed first-hand in their communities.
 Read more>

 Every year, Mastercard Foundation Scholars have a chance to enter the Speak Your Mind content, where they share personal insights around the theme of the Baobab Summit.
-This year’s reimagine theme is one that resonates strongly with Scholars.
+2021’s reimagine theme was one that strongly resonated with Scholars.
 From spoken word to speeches, from dance to videos, each piece is poignant, compelling and deeply personal.
 Here are some of the winners.